literature in translation

 Join our host Adam for In Translation, a book club dedicated to exploring the richness of translated world literature with a focus on contemporary international publishing and recently translated work.
 This book club will attempt to explore as many parts of the world as we can, always attempting to find work translated from as many world languages as possible.
 We'll focus mostly on fiction, but who knows, maybe we'll veer off into other genres and forms.
 We’ll meet every month!

 You can find some of Adam’s staff picks here.
-Have a suggestion for a book to read?
-Let us know!

 About the book: